 Forever useful, baskets are a no-effort choice for storing everything from magazines and books to spare throws and scarves.
 Stow them atop a wardrobe, place them at the foot of the bed or use them to corral makeup on your dresser.
 They come in a range of colours and materials to suit each and every bedroom design scheme.

 Who knew you could actually get a purpose built makeup desk?
 No more frantically searching for your mascara while getting ready!
-An idea solution for those without a dressing table and could also function as bedside table.
+The perfect bedroom storage idea for those without a dressing table and could also function as bedside table.

 We all have too many pairs of shoes, so why not keep your favourites neatly stacked?
 Throwing your favourite pairs at the bottom of the wardrobe will not do them much good, so look for special boxes to stack them individually, or a show tower.

-- More shoes than you can cope with?
-Find all of our shoe storage ideas.
+More shoes than you can cope with?
+Check out more shoe storage ideas.

 You can find an array of jewellery trays for drawers, wall racks for necklaces and trinket trays for rings, but if you need a mirror too, give a storage mirror a go.